-There are basically 3 bags that Eddie and I each pack for our personal stuff.
-All 3 bags store in the backseat of our truck and we don’t try and keep them in the trailer at any time as space is really at a premium.
+There are basically 3 bags that Eddie and I each have for packing the personals.
+All 6 bags store in the backseat of our truck.
+We don’t try and keep them in the trailer at any time, because space is really at a premium.
 My supply of clothes is for 10 days.
 After that point we do laundry.

-There are also some things that we do keep in the built-in storage space in the trailer to avoid needing to get into our bags in the evenings or during the night.
+There are also some personal things that we do keep in the built-in storage space in the trailer, so we can avoid needing to get into our bags in the evenings or during the night.
 Here goes:

-We each have our own briefcases for our devises, cords, chargers, etc…I won’t make a list here as one’s electronic devises are pretty personal.
+We each have our own briefcases for our cameras, devises, cords, chargers, etc…I won’t make a list here, as one’s electronic devises are pretty personal.
 I will tell you that I choose a ‘Surface’ to travel with.
-I have the one that you cannot download off of the internet with.
+It’s the small MS laptop that you cannot download off of the internet with.
 I don’t download programs on the road and therefore I don’t get any viruses from sometimes sketchy sources!
+Its is a smart idea to make a list.

-This one is a large duffle bag- which I like – because you can jam it down to the floor behind the front seat and save space in the truck.
-I pack for 11 days: 10 days’ worth of clothes plus 1 extra outfit in case I get caught in a rainstorm or fall into a river.
+This one is a large duffel bag- which I like – because you can jam it down to the floor behind the front seat and save space in the truck.
+I pack for 11 days: 10 days’ worth of clothes, plus 1 extra outfit in case I get caught in a rainstorm or fall into a river.
 Yep, both have happened.
-By the way, I LOVE Packing Cubes.
-They make everything fit so nicely!
+By the way, I LOVE Packing Cubes, because they make everything fit so nicely!
 Here’s my list:

 A).
-All bottoms: I usually pack 5-6 pr of jeans / dockers / skirts (not for the guys hopefully) or warm up pants (which I use for long days in the car).
-I wear each twice, spritzing them with Fabreeze and then fold them and put them into the bottom of the bag.
+All bottoms: I usually pack 4-5 pr of jeans / dockers / skirts (not for the guys hopefully) or warm up pants (which I use for long days in the car).
+Each pair gets worn twice, and I spritz them with Fabreeze in between wearings.
+They then get folded and put into the bottom of my bag.

 C).
-1 Backup Towel: I keep 1 towel in my shower bag but 10 days with the same towel is, well, just gross.
+1 Backup Towel: I keep 1 towel in my shower bag.
+10 days with the same towel (that is in my shower bag) is, well, just gross.
+I dig out this one after 5 days.

 D).
-1 pr of warm ups: These are to wear when I’m doing laundry as I wash Everything.
+1 pr of warm ups: These are to wear when I’m doing laundry, because I wash everything.
 They are also backups if my jammies get stinky.

-In my Shower Bag is everything else.
-I choose a small ‘airline carry-on compliant’ bag as it pays for luggage to do double duty!
+I choose a small ‘airline carry-on compliant’ bag to pack my personals, as it’s smart for luggage to do double duty!
 It has sturdy sides and opens from the top.
-A soft-sided duffel type will collapse as you try and use it and is just a pain-in-the-butt.
+A soft-sided duffel type will collapse as you try and use it, and is just a pain-in-the-butt.
 Here’s my list – and yes, it all fits nicely.

 A).
 11 Pr socks + 1 plastic grocery store bag: They are all in the side zipper pouch and the bag keeps the dirty ones separated.